hashi-demo-lab/sea-vault-demos/README.md

 # Notes

-* This script is intended for demo purposes only and is not recommended for production use
+* The files are intended for demo purposes only and is not recommended for production use
 * The script uses docker kill to stop and remove the Vault container.
 Be aware that this command will remove any data manually stored in the container.